 EdgeWorkers event model

 Understand when EdgeWorker scripts are executed.
 The EdgeWorkers code is invoked based on specific HTTP events.
+To create a function for any of these events, implement the callbacks as explained in the JavaScript API reference.

 The responseProvider event handler acts as a surrogate origin to execute EdgeWorkers code.
 To learn more, go to the Response Orchestration section.